trustwallet/developer/wallet-core/newblockchain.md

 Adding support for a new coin consists of these steps:

-* Add **coin definition** -- contains basic parameters of the new coin, several definition source files are gneerated from the definitions
+* Add **coin definition** -- contains basic parameters of the new coin, several definition source files are generated from the definitions
 * Extend a few **central files**.
 There are a few central source files that need to be extended (some definitions, dispatching logic to coin implementations).
 * **C++ implementation** of **address** handling and **signing** functionality.
 Optionally protobuf definitions might be needed for more complex parameters.
 * **Unit tests** for coin definitions, and address and signing functionality